IEQmax/AWSKinesisStreams/README.md

 ### Data Reading

 [AWSKinesisStreams.Consumer](#awskinesisstreamsconsumer-class) class allows the agent to read data records from a specific AWS Kinesis stream.
 One instance of this class reads data from one stream.
-The stream's name as well as the region and the user identificators are specified in the class constructor.
+The stream's name as well as the region and the user identification are specified in the class constructor.

 AWS Kinesis Streams do not provide a functionality to read data records just from a stream, but rather from the shards which exist in the stream.
 To use AWSKinesisStreams.Consumer class you need to well understand the concept of shards, see [Amazon Kinesis Streams documentation](http://docs.aws.amazon.com/kinesis/latest/APIReference).